ETSU's Jenkins named SoCon's top volleyball coach - NewsBreak

 Related

-COOKEVILLE — A tough start was too much for the East Tennessee State basketball team to overcome.
-The Bucs missed their first seven shots and trailed for almost the whole game as Tennessee Tech took a 69-62 non-conference victory Sunday at the Eblen Center.
+COOKEVILLE — A tough start was too much for the East Tennessee State men’s basketball team to overcome.
+The Bucs missed their first seven shots and trailed for almost the whole game, a 69-62 nonconference loss to Tennessee Tech on Sunday at the Eblen Center.

-STARKVILLE, Miss. — East Tennessee State had no answers for Mississippi State and the Bucs closed a forgettable season with a 56-7 loss on Saturday.
-ETSU’s pass defense, which has struggled more and more as the season has gone on, couldn’t cover the receivers in Mississippi State’s so-called “Air Raid” offense as Bulldogs quarterback Will Rogers constantly found open men and passed for 301 yards and five touchdowns in three quarters.
+STARKVILLE, Miss. — East Tennessee State had no answers for Mississippi State and the Bucs closed a forgettable football season with a 56-7 loss on Saturday.
+ETSU’s pass defense, which struggled more and more as the season progressed, couldn’t cover the receivers in the Bulldogs’ “Air Raid” offense.
+Quarterback Will Rogers constantly found open men and passed for 301 yards and five touchdowns in three quarters.

-It’s back on the road for the East Tennessee State basketball team.
-The Bucs play at Tennessee Tech on Sunday with a 4 p.m. tipoff at Eblen Center — also known as The Hoop — in Cookeville.
+JOHNSON CITY — It’s back on the road for the East Tennessee State men’s basketball team.
+The Bucs play at Tennessee Tech on Sunday at the Eblen Center — also known as The Hoop — in Cookeville.
+Tipoff is set for 2 p.m.

 Mussard breaks second Dobyns-Bennett record